drteeth/elixir-es-cqrs/slides.md

 # Features you didn't anticipate

+# TODO What items were removed from carts?
+# Can we implement un-delete?

 ### Un-delete example:
 * Delete as usual: %DeleteWidget { id: 123 }
 * Create a projection which includes deleted widgets